Urban Blues Basketball Camp

 Session 3: June 29 – July 3, 2020

 Join Coach Joe Skiffer and members of Urban’s Blues basketball teams for a fast-paced, skills-based, summer camp for students entering 5th-8th grade in Fall 2020.
-Young players, both boys and girls, will learn:
+Young players of all genders will learn:

 - Offensive skills enhancement with emphasis on shooting, dribbling, footwork and player work without the ball.